Jenna and Chris

 Inside San Marco

 The gold mosaics of San Marco, lit dimly from above.
-Every surface is decorated.
+Every surface decorated.
+Hard to take in all at once.

 Gold mosaics